4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 =========================

 Requirement level: optional
+Recommended: Yes

 Summary
 -------
 This table is optional and is designed to be used in the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of a bright DNA or RNA Spot results from the combination of multiple individual localization events (e.g., by combining particles detected and localized in separate images).

 In such a case the final Spot localization data is recorded in the :ref:`core`, while the underlying primary localization data can be recorded by using this table, as shown for DNA Spots in the example below.